All articles

 vncserver :1

-Create a new service file to run the server at boot:
+Create a service file so VNC starts at boot:

 [Unit]